BradHutchings/Mmojo-Server/docs/Periodic-Builds.md

         rm -r -f "$BUILD_DIR"
     fi
     ```
-  - Build with [elf-debian recipe](/build/elf-debian/README.md), No GPUs, native.
+  - Build with [Debian recipe](/build/debian/README.md), No GPUs, native.
 Build for Raspberry Pi.
   - Upload `Mmojo-Server-aarch64-rpi5.zip` to Hugging Face repo.

 **Note:** Brad's Raspberry Pi 5 has 128 GB storage, which can only hold one CUDA build at a time.